mitchcieminski/studentgovernment/student_government_bylaws.md

 6. Representative to the Office of Student Affairs and Resources, and Admissions
 7. Representative for Curriculum and Faculty
 8. Representative for Intercollegiate Affairs
-9. Senior Class Representative
+9. Fourth Community Representative
-10. Junior Class Representative
+10. Third Community Representative
-11. Sophomore Class Representative
+11. Second Community Representative
 12. Senior Class Affairs Representative

 Students elected to office during Spring Elections will take office as soon as is reasonable after Patriot’s Day as agreed upon by the incoming and outgoing Presidents.